icgrp/ese532_handouts/_sources/hw4/homework_submission.md

       -
       -
     ```
+    ```{important}
+    - You will compile all code in this homework directly in the Ultra96.
+    The `g++` compiler in the Ultra96 is the ARM compiler.
+    - You should edit your code in your host computer (`vim` in the Ultra96 doesn't work properly).
+Every time you edit, you can `scp` your revised code,
+    or:
+        - use *Remote Explorer* in VSCode to open a connection to the Ultra96 or
+        - if on Windows, use MobaXterm to directly edit the files in the device.
+    - Make sure that you are able to keep track of your edited files.
+Given there is no internet connection in the Ultra96 at the moment, you should copy back results as needed and version control your code using git repositories in your host computer.
+    ```
     1. Measure the latency and size of the `baseline` target at the
         different optimization levels.
 Put your measurements in a table like
         {numref}`optimization-table`.
 You can change